Shani Wallis: Biography

 Wallis was born in Tottenham, London, and made her first stage appearance at the age of four.
-She studied ballet and dance, before gaining a scholarship at the Royal Academy of Dramatic Art.
+She studied ballet and dance before gaining a scholarship at the Royal Academy of Dramatic Art.

 She made her theatrical debut in a lead role as young princess Maria in Call Me Madam at the London Coliseum in March 1952.
 Wallis sprang to global fame when appearing as Nancy in the Oscar-winning musical film Oliver! in 1968, starring alongside Oliver Reed as Bill Sikes, Ron Moody as Fagin, Jack Wild as the Artful Dodger, and Mark Lester as Oliver.
 Afterwards, Wallis received an offer to star in the television series The Brady Bunch, but turned it down because she wanted to do more musicals.

 Wallis is a naturalised citizen of the United States, where she has lived for more than 40 years.
 She married her agent, Bernie Rich, on 13 September 1968; the couple have one daughter and two granddaughters.
 Wallis is a patron of the theatre charity The Music Hall Guild of Great Britain and America.

+Wallis made a surprise appearance at a recording of Britain's Got Talent at the age of 92, singing "As Long as He Needs Me".
+Her performance was cut from the broadcast, but was widely viewed on YouTube and the show Britain's Got Talent Unseen.